openstack/training-guides/doc/training-guides/source/slides/04-using-with-cli.rst

    lives in clear text format in the ``PROJECT-openrc.sh`` file.
    Restrict the permissions on this file to avoid security problems.
-   You can also remove the ``OS_PASSWORD`` variable from the file, and use the :option:`--password` parameter with OpenStack client commands instead.
+   You can also remove the ``OS_PASSWORD`` variable from the file, and use the ``--password`` parameter with OpenStack client commands instead.

 .. note::